The Magnificent Seven Deadly Sins: Cast

-Wrath
+7. Wrath

-The seventh and last segment, "Wrath", is written by Graham Chapman and Barry Cryer.
+"Wrath" is written by Graham Chapman and Barry Cryer.

-Two men in a public park (Fraser and Howard) are angered by the park keeper (Lewis, playing his character Inspector Blake from On the Buses in all but name) telling them off for littering, so they try to kill him.
+Two men in a public park are angered by the park keeper (Lewis plays his character Inspector Blake from On the Buses in all but name) telling them off for littering, so they try to kill him.
 Most of their schemes fail, but in the end they succeed, by planting a bomb in a washroom.
 However, this is only accomplished at the cost that they themselves die too.
 They think that they are in heaven, and plan to litter it too, but instead they find themselves in hell, and the man they tried to kill is actually the devil.